Consumers are influenced by other people more than they realize or are willing to admit.

-First coined by Robert Cialdini in Influence, social proof (sometimes called informational social influence) is often described as a psychological and social phenomenon in which people assume the actions of others in order to best reflect what is considered correct behavior for any given situation.
+First coined by Robert Cialdini in his psychology book Influence, social proof, sometimes called informational social influence, is often described as a psychological and social phenomenon in which people assume the actions of others in order to best reflect what is considered correct behavior for any given situation.

 Online Reviews as Social Proof

 In today’s social media age, online reviews have emerged as one of the most potent forms of social proof.

 Diners rarely visit a restaurant without first checking Yelp.
 Travelers seldom book a room without first going to TripAdvisor.
 Shoppers rarely buy anything without first reading what previous verified buyers had to say on Amazon or Google.

 Online reviews have a significant effect on consumers’ research process, guiding shopping decisions and behavior and even impacting overall brand perceptions.

 Reviews Guide Purchase Behavior

 - According to the Online Reviews Survey, 94 percent of consumers say an online review has convinced them to avoid a business.